icaros-usc/pyribs.org/README.md

 Refer to `package.json` for a complete list of dependencies.

-## Features
+## Configuration

+- `cover: true` - add a "hero" at the top of the page
-- Add `katex: true` in the front matter to turn on Katex styling (JS rendering is done at build time)
+- `katex: true` - turn on Katex styling (JS rendering is done at build time)

 ## Manifest